roum02/What-I-Learn-Today/javascript/variable.md

 ```
 The computer save the numbers (10 and 20) in specific memory addresses.
 The CPU later reads these numbers from their respective memory addresses and performs calculations.

+However, the CPU doesn't save the result value of 30.
+In JavaScript, individual memory management is not directly controlled.

+Therefore, Programming languages use variables to save the location of memory.
+This allows developers to access values through the variables.

 ![img_1.png](../images/img_1.png)

+> assignment is "대입" in korean, which means saving values in variables.
+>
+> reference is "참조" in korean, which means reading values from variables.